Obamacare saved this woman's life—and her farm

 Those fears make sense, because farmers have elevated health risks.
 The survey found that two-thirds of farmers have preexisting conditions.
 They’re also aging: The average American farmer is 58.

 The National Farmers Union has echoed those concerns.
-Last month, the group spoke out sharply against Trump administration’s attempts to dismantle repeal of the Affordable Care Act.
-“It is critical that our health care policy protects those individuals currently working in the agricultural sector, especially those with pre-existing conditions,” NFU president Roger Johnson noted in his Congressional testimony last month.
+Last month, the group spoke out sharply against the Trump administration’s attempts to dismantle the Affordable Care Act.
+“It is critical that our health care policy protects those individuals currently working in the agricultural sector, especially those with pre-existing conditions,” NFU President Roger Johnson noted in his congressional testimony last month.
 “Of equal importance is ensuring that health care costs do not serve as a barrier for young and beginning farmers.”

 Hinchley, meanwhile, is back to milking the cows and tending the crops.
 Her cancer is now in remission, but she worries constantly about what could happen if she and her husband lose their health insurance.
 “I could get cancer again,” she says.
 “I could have a brain tumor again.
 We are getting older.
 I am more klutzy.
 I could easily hurt myself.
 We are not young chickens anymore.”